 For the true art enthusiast, I’ve come up with a recipe for a perfect day in Scottsdale exploring the art, wine, museums, galleries, and even a Bloody Mary work of art.

-Scottsdale is officially known as the “The West’s Most Western Town” and is a city invested in living well.
+Scottsdale is officially known as “The West’s Most Western Town” and is a city invested in living well.
 The people of Scottsdale care deeply about the outdoors, nature and hiking as well as art.
-In fact, it’s nearly impossible to travel more than a block or two in downtown Scottsdale without seeing a beautiful fountain, statue or art installation.
+In fact, it’s nearly impossible to travel more than a block or two in downtown Scottsdale without seeing a beautiful fountain, statue, or art installation.

 The Art of Brunch

 There is no better way to start a day than a delicious breakfast.
 Hash Kitchen offers comfort food and Arizona’s largest Bloody Mary bar.
 How can you go wrong?
 The restaurant concept was inspired by the Bloody Mary and you’ll find a great assortment of vodkas, gin and tequila, including house-infused liquors with garnishes to add to your beverage.

 Once your Bloody Mary base is made, you then peruse the toppings bar, where you can choose from 50 toppings during the week and a whopping 70 toppings on the weekend.
 The food is scrumptious and fun.
 You’ll find a lot of dishes for both a sweet or savory taste bud.

 I tried one of their signature hash dishes; the Huevos Rancheros with carne Asada hash served over a base of crispy potatoes, topped with two eggs and served with a warm buttermilk biscuit.
 I was a happy camper.
 Some of the favorite sweet brunch entrees include banana split brioche French toast and Oreo pancakes.

 Scottsdale Public Art